albar965/littlenavmap-manual/src/en/MENUS.rst

 .. _center-aircraft:

-|Center Aircraft| Keep User Aircraft Centered
+|Center Aircraft| Map follows User Aircraft
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Zooms to the user aircraft if connected to a flight simulator or *Little Navconnect* and keeps the aircraft centered on the map.